ZZZCal/LIterature/formal_idea.md

 >>> calculate the band structure using VASP with common hybrid fucntional or pure functional to validate the ML results.

+# Machine Learning for Renewable Energy Storage

+## Electrocatalyst Design using Machine Learning for renewable energy storage.

+> discovering or optimizing catalysts remains a time-intensive process in DFT simulations

+> Machine Learning models could be a potentially efficient tool for large-scale exploration of new catalysts

+> Ideal:

+>> Use ML to explore potential electrocatalysts for syngas, CO2 reduction and benzene.

+> methods:

+> Train set: Open Catalyst 2020 (OC20) Dataset including

+>> 82 different adsorbates (small adsorbates, C1/C2 compounds, and N/O-containing inter- mediates)\
+>> Surface (catalysts) 5% chance of choosing a unary material, 65% chance for a binary material, and a 30% chance for a ternary material\
+>> DFT calculation of relaxation energy (264,900,500 single point evaluations) of various combination of adsorbates and catalysts

+> feature selection:

+>> Atom feature: atom coordinates, position on periodic table, electronegativity, valence electrons, atomic volume
+>> Pair feature: bond types, bond lengths.
+>> 2D represent of a catalyst surface from a 3D model(miller index)

+> test set:
+>> adsorbates:
+>>> syngas: CH4 + H2O -> CO + 3H2
+>>> CO2 reduction: CO2 -> HCOOH, CO, C2H4, C2H5OH, CH4
+>>> benzene synthesize from CH4 (a lot of byproducts during the path)

+>> catalysts: 161,030 compounds in Inorganic Crystal Structure Database

+> validation: use DFT to validate the best candidates from ML model prediction.

 # HT DFT with database ICSD

 ## High-throughput DFT indentification of novel compound to clean the Surface Ullmann couling reaction Byproduct